godwokenrises/godwoken-doc/docs/intro.md

       $ ./Tippy
       ```

+   2. Launch a CKB devnet if you haven't set up any chain yet and specify the miner with the account prepared for the deployment.

-   2. Start the CKB node and the CKB miner on the Tippy dashboard.
+   3. Start the chain and the CKB miner on the Tippy dashboard.

 3. Clone the Godwoken source.